-Sophomore year during my fall break, the partner of one of my professors told me that vegetarianism is not as good for the environment as people think.
-In fact, you’re doing more harm.
+Sophomore year during my fall break, the life partner of one of my professors told me that vegetarianism is not as good for the environment as people think.
+In fact, it causes more harm.
 I guess it had to do with energy used for making/producing/transporting vegetarian food, or the energy the animals used or something like that.
 I thought long and hard about that “fact,” because 1. for every argument against vegetarianism, there’s a counter-argument, so who says that it’s right?
 And 2.
 I didn’t really become a vegetarian for ethical reasons, even though I love animals and the planet and all that jazz.
-I did it because I wanted to lose weight and stay “healthy,” whatever that meant to my messed up body-image mind.
-And I was.
+I did it because I wanted to lose weight and stay “healthy,” whatever that meant to my messed-up-body-image-self.
 I prided myself on the fact that while friends of my started gaining their freshman 15, I actually lost weight.
 But then I thought, “Maybe I should be more concerned with my impact on the environment and the world around me.
 Maybe I should be a vegan.”